The Killing of Unarmed Civilians in Nigeria - I Thought We Had A Free Country

 Section 38 (1) of the Nigerian Constitution states, “Every person shall be entitled to freedom of thought, conscience and religion, including freedom to change his religion or belief, and freedom (either alone or in community with others, and in public or private) to manifest and propagate his religion or belief in worship, teaching, practice and observance.”

-Below is an editorial poem in commemoration of those who were killed.
+Below is a poem in commemoration of those who were killed.
 Our condolences go out to all the families affected.

 I Thought We Had A Free Country